Adetutu777/encode-hackathon/README.md

 ## Project Title: chainWrite

-## chainWrite is a social media blogging Dapp deployed on Polygon Mumbai & integrated with lens protocol, LivePeer & Push protocol.
+## chainWrite is a social media blogging Dapp deployed on Polygon Mumbai & integrated with lens protocol, LivePeer.

 <!-- You can read more about the following framework below -->

  <!-- ##### Lens Protocol[Lens Protocol](https://www.lens.dev/)